monarch-initiative/pheval.exomiser/README.md

 # Exomiser Runner for PhEval

 This is the Exomiser plugin for PhEval.
+Documentation on how to set up and run the PhEval pipeline with the Exomiser runner is detailed [here](https://monarch-initiative.github.io/pheval/exomiser_pipeline/).

 ## Configuring a run: